VenturaNotes/Knowledge/- Topics/latent period.md

 ## Synthesis
 -
 ## Source [^1]
-- (in neurology) the pause of a few milliseconds between the time that a nerve impulse reaches a muscle fibre and the time that the fibre starts to contract.
+- (in neurology) the pause of a few milliseconds between the time that a nerve impulse reaches a muscle fiber and the time that the fiber starts to contract.
 ## Source[^2]
 - (latency)
 - (1) The short time that elapses between the reception of a stimulus and the start of the response.
 For a contracting muscle the latent period lasts about 0.02 seconds, during which time calcium ions are released from the sarcoplasmic reticulum.